 Inheritance Patterns and CMT

-Knowing which of the forms of CMT you have is important so that you can understand the implications for passing the disorder on to your children.
+Knowing which of the forms of CMT you have is important so that you can understand the implications for passing the disease on to your children.
 The many different forms of CMT are inherited in different ways, so genetic counseling will vary depending on your form of CMT and its mode of inheritance.
 There are three distinct inheritance patterns that encompass all the many variations of CMT.